 There was a time when every monthly serialised comic wasn’t automatically gathered into some form of graphic novel.
-Most of the material found in the first collection had been issued in 1999, but it was a long wait until the 2007 printing of this book completed Brian Michael Bendis’ work on the New York homicide detectives.
+Most of the material found in the first Sam and Twitch collection had been issued in 1999, but it was a long wait until the 2007 printing of this book completed Brian Michael Bendis’ work on the New York homicide detectives.

 This may be early in Bendis’ career, but beyond a strong facility with dialogue he’s already developed several other signature writing characteristics, attention grabbing tricks that would serve him well.
 One is represented on Alberto Ponticelli’s sample art, of numerous people responding to a question until the one answer of value manifests.
 We also have cross-cutting conversations with participants talking over and interrupting each other, and anecdotes and factoids as conversation, intriguing in their own right.
 These are as effective in Sam and Twitch as they would be on The Avengers.

 Two plots predominate, punctuated by an inventive stylistic exercise in which Sam and Twitch get an answer to one question, but not to the larger business, after which a second story has two guys shooting the breeze and provides readers with the second answer.
 It nicely illustrated by Clayton Crain, but he’s the least of the three artists here.

 Ponticelli is superb on the opening tale, characterising Sam and Twitch stylishly and distinctively, producing some memorable spreads and equally at home with the multiple small panels required to present Bendis’ dialogue for maximum effect.
 Alex Maleev, later to collaborate with Bendis on Daredevil, here uses a completely different style, although there are still static and photoshopped moments.